shireenjain/fintelli/README.md

       - Compute a Robust Value (RV) score by aggregating percentiles of these ratios.

 - **Integration**:
-  - These strategies will form the foundation of an advisor chatbot that equips investors with data-driven tools for making investment decisions.
+  - These strategies will form the foundation of an advisor chatbot that equips investors for making investment decisions.
-  - The chatbot will incorporate company research, data trends, and financial metrics to offer a comprehensive and diverse approach to investing.
+  - The chatbot will also be incorporating company research, data trends, and financial metrics to offer a comprehensive and diverse approach to investing.

 - **Innovation and Diversity**:
   - The project offers a diverse set of investment strategies to cater to different investor profiles, enhancing decision-making through: